-Trend analysis improves as more water quality or water level data is collected, and the period of record to analyze for change becomes larger.
-LMRWD will continue to collaborate with its partners to collect valuable water monitoring data for the water resources within its boundaries.
+The trends shown below were qualified using p-values to indicate their statistical significance, indicated by symbols in the second column.
+Red text indicates an unwanted trend and green text indicates a positive change.
+Trend analysis improves as more water quality or water level data are collected and the period of record to analyze for change becomes larger.
+The LMRWD will continue to collaborate with partners to collect valuable water monitoring data for the water resources within its boundaries.
 Accurate trends are essential to long-term planning of the management of water resources.